mign0n/lesson1/README.md

 # ReadMe
 ---

-This is repository with assignments form first lesson.
+This is repository with first lesson assignments.